PattySam/IU-Java_Project/README.md

 there is something new coming up about the club, the user will be informed as soon as possible.
  At the bottom of the page there will be list of sponsors who are helping the club.
-There will be a way to contact the club, write reviews and donate if somebody wants to help the club financially.
 The web application will be written in HTML and CSS.
 For the dynamic aspects I will be using JavaScript.
 That is for the front-end.
 As for the back-end I will be using Nodejs.